 University of Cambridge

 Nuala Zahedieh’s research focuses on the economic history of the Atlantic world in the age of slavery.
 She has combined quantitative and qualitative research to provide a detailed insight into the workings of London’s colonial commerce in the late seventeenth century and an assessment of the impact of overseas expansion on the development of the British economy resulting in a number of articles and a monograph, The Capital and the Colonies.
 London and the Atlantic Economy, 1660-1700 (CUP, 2010).
-She has also published on imperial regulation, mercantilism, piracy, smuggling, merchant diasporas, the slave trade and legacies of slavery, copper and industrial technology, and the Williams thesis.
-Current projects include a book on the political economy of Jamaica, Britain’s most valuable colonial possession in the eighteenth century, Silver, Slaves and Sugar: Jamaica and the Atlantic Economy, 1655-1730 which highlights the island’s dual development as both emporium for inter-imperial trade and sugar plantation.
+She has also published on imperial regulation, mercantilism, piracy, smuggling, merchant diasporas, the slave trade, legacies of slavery, the copper industry, industrial technology, and the Williams thesis.
+Current projects include a book on the political economy of Jamaica, Britain’s most valuable colonial possession in the eighteenth century, Silver and Sugar: Jamaica and the Atlantic Economy, 1655-1730 which highlights the island’s dual development as both emporium for inter-imperial trade and sugar plantation.
 Other research will expand earlier work on the intersection between empire, the pursuit of new natural knowledge, and industrial revolution: the success of the drive for profit and power which fuelled Europe’s overseas expansion is shown to have rested on a massive investment in knowledge and skills which made empire possible and also underpinned greater efficiency in the home economy.

 The Capital and the Colonies.
 London and the Atlantic Economy, 1660-1700, (Cambridge, 2010)